superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

 4. Add the retrieved document chunks as context to the query vector embedding and send it to the LLM.
 5. The LLM generates a response utilizing the retrieved context.

-While RAG workflows can become significantly more complex, incorporating methods like metadata filtering and retrieval reranking, _all_ RAG systems must contain the components involved the basic workflow: an embedding model, a store for document and vector embeddings, a retriever, and a LLM.
+While RAG workflows can become significantly more complex, incorporating methods like metadata filtering and retrieval reranking, _all_ RAG systems must contain the components involved in the basic workflow: an embedding model, a store for document and vector embeddings, a retriever, and a LLM.

 But smart development, with productionization in mind, requires not just setting up our components in a functional way.
-We must also develop with cost-effective scalability in mind...
-For this we'll need not just these basic components, but the right tools for configuring a scalable RAG system..
+We must also develop with cost-effective scalability in mind.
+For this we'll need not just these basic components, but more specifically the tools appropriate to configuring a scalable RAG system.

 ## Developing for scalability: the right tools

-store for doucment and vector embeddings:
-LLM library: Langchain's LCEL
-productionizing framework for scaling: Ray

 ### LLM library: LangChain

-As of this writing, LangChain, while it has also been the subject of much criticism, is also arguably the most prominent LLM library.
+As of this writing, LangChain, while it has also been the subject of much criticism, is arguably the most prominent LLM library.
 A lot of developers turn to Langchain to build Proof-of-Concepts (PoCs) and Minimum Viable Products (MVPs), or simply to experiment with new ideas.
-Whether one chooses LangChain or one of the other major LLM and RAG libraries - for example, LlamaIndex or Haystack, to name my other personal favorites - they can _all_ be used to productionize an RAG system.
-That is, all three have integrations for third-party libraries and providers that will handle the production requirements.
+Whether one chooses LangChain or one of the other major LLM and RAG libraries - for example, LlamaIndex or Haystack, to name my alternate personal favorites - they can _all_ be used to productionize an RAG system.
+That is, all three have integrations for third-party libraries and providers that will handle production requirements.
 Which one you choose to interface with your other components depends on the details of your existing tech stack and use case.

 For the purpose of this tutorial, we'll use part of the Langchain documentation, along with Ray.

 ### Scaling with Ray

 Because our goal is to build a 1) simple, 2) scalable, _and_ 3) economically feasible option, not reliant on proprietary solutions, we have chosen to use [Ray](https://github.com/ray-project/ray), a Python framework for productionizing and scaling machine learning (ML) workloads.
-Ray is designed with a range of auto-scaling features, to seamlessly scale ML systems.
+Ray is designed with a range of auto-scaling features that seamlessly scale ML systems.
 It's also adaptable to both local environments and Kubernetes, efficiently managing all workload requirements.

 **Ray permits us to keep our tutorial system simple, non-proprietary, and on our own network, rather than the cloud**.
 While LangChain, LlamaIndex, and Haystack libraries support cloud deployment for AWS, Azure, and GCP, the details of cloud deployment heavily depend on - and are therefore very particular to - the specific cloud provider you choose.
 These libraries also all contain Ray integrations to enable scaling.
 But **using Ray directly will provide us with more universally applicable insights**, given that the Ray integrations within LangChain, LlamaIndex, and Haystack are built upon the same underlying framework.

+Now that we have our LLM library sorted, let's turn to data gathering and processing.

 ## Data gathering and processing